SiddharthaPutti/UnderstandingNLP/README.md

 Distributed Representations:
   * Word Embeddings:
     These are NN based methods for dense(low dimensional) representations of words.
-94pg
+    given the word USA, it must be similar to Canada, China etc... this usually called as distributional similarity. these can be considered as distributionally similar.
+    One of the popular model to capture distibutional similarity is "Word2Vec".
+        * This works well to capture anologies like king- Man+Woman~ Queen.
+        * This representaion is also called as Embeddings.
+This ensures vector to be dense(very less sparse- less 0's)
+        * if two different words occurs in similar context, then its highly likely that meaning of the words are aslo similar.
+        *